OpenGene/fastp/README.md

 * correct mismatched base pairs in overlapped regions of paired end reads, if one base is with high quality while the other is with ultra low quality
 * report JSON format result for further interpreting.
 * visualize quality control and filtering results on a single HTML page (like FASTQC but faster and more informative).
 * split the output to multiple files (0001.R1.gz, 0002.R1.gz...) to support parallel processing.
+Two modes can be used, limiting the total splitted file number, or limitting the lines of each splitted file.
 * support long reads (data from PacBio / Nanopore devices).
 * ...